-Other negative financial information is included in these reports, including bankruptcy filings you’ve made in the last 7 or 10 years and foreclosures you’ve suffered in the last 7 years.
+Other negative financial information is included in these reports, including bankruptcy filings in the last 7 to 10 years and foreclosures in the last 7 years.

 The more negative information in the reports, the less likely lenders are to approve you for a mortgage.
 Lenders don’t want to see high balances on your credit card accounts or late payments on any of your accounts.

 One thing this report won’t include is your credit scores.
 That’s because credit scores are never included in credit reports.
 The most important credit score, the FICO® Score, is maintained and created by the Fair Isaac Company.